Jim Kemmy

-James Kemmy (14 September 1936 – 25 September 1997) was an Irish socialist politician from Limerick, who started his political career in the Labour Party.
-He later left Labour, was elected as an Independent Teachta Dála (TD), and founded the Democratic Socialist Party, which merged with the Labour Party in the 1990s.
+James Joseph Oliver Mary Kemmy (14 September 1936 – 25 September 1997) was an Irish socialist politician from Limerick, who started his political career in the Labour Party.
+He later left Labour, was elected as an independent Teachta Dála (TD), and founded the Democratic Socialist Party, which merged with the Labour Party in the 1990s.

 Early and personal life

-Kemmy was from the Garryowen area of the city.
+Kemmy was born 14 September 1936 in O'Curry Street, Limerick, the eldest of three sons and two daughters of Michael Kemmy and Elizabeth Kemmy (née Pilkington).
+The family later moved to the Garryowen area of the city.
 His father's death from tuberculosis meant that he had to leave school at 15 for a stonemason apprenticeship to support his four siblings.
 He worked for many years as bricklayer for Limerick City Council.
+Kemmy was an atheist.